 For even more nature appreciation, visit Pinnacles State Park—with its clear water, breathtaking views and gorgeous volcanic formations you’ll be blown away.
 California Condors and other wildlife frequent this park, and it’s a prime viewing, hiking and (for the experienced) climbing location.

-As far as food (and fun), Old Fisherman’s Wharf cannot be beat.
+As far as food (and fun), Old Fisherman’s Wharf cannot be beaten.
 You can get a caricature sketched of you and your family and whale watch while you enjoy seafood and treats!
-Check out Crabby Jim’s for great clam chowder.
-Domenico’s offers the classic seafood experience.
+Check out Crabby Jim’s for great clam chowder, and Domenico’s offers the classic seafood experience.

 For healthy California bistro fare, try the Wild Plum Café in Old Monterey.
 The Carmel Bistro also offers beautiful food and a variety of cuisines.
 Enjoy a picnic and some peaceful beauty at the Mission San Antonio de Padua, one of the stunning missions on the Central Coast.
 The Soledad Mission is also a can’t-miss!

 In Georgia, it’s all about history and the waterways.
 Catch a Dolphin Tour with Dolphin Magic.
 This guided tour offers a great exploration of the history of the waterways, plus you’ll see the Waving Girl and the Tybee Lighthouse.